Magnetic Resonance imaging (MRI) is a safe and painless procedure. MRI

 study has been completed.
 The study is not painful.

 - If your doctor ordered IV contrast, the technologist will start an IV in

 a vein in your arm.
 The contrast will be injected through the IV.
 You

 may feel a cool sensation going up your arm.

-the technologist to start your IV.
+to start your IV.

 Screening Forms for this Test:

 - Prior to scan, MRI technologist will go over a series of questions and